 We all have those friends who seem to consistently land incredible deals — you might say they’ve nailed the strategy for smart shopping.
 From stacking coupons to negotiating killer discounts, some people excel at scoring rock-bottom prices.
 The question is, how do they do it?

-We asked the experts for their best shopping tips.
-Click through for insider secrets to help you go from mindless spender to savvy shopper.
+GOBankingRates asked experts for their best shopping tips.
+Click through to see the insider secrets that can help you go from mindless spender to savvy shopper.

 Buy Meat in Bulk